AhmedMubarakSoftware/musala_gateway_test/README.md

 Consist from
 --------------------------------------------------------------------
-an angular + REST service (JSON/HTTP) for storing information about gateways and their associated devices.
+1-a REST service (JSON/HTTP) for storing information about gateways and their associated devices.
+2- a web application based on the first rest project as dependency and  Swagger (used for display all APIs and Models and can run any Endpoint (ApI) ) and have the APIs test

 Technologies and framworks Used :
 --------------------------------------------------------------------